nielsvm/acquia_purge/README.txt

 ║                          ║       ║ $conf['acquia_purge_https'] = TRUE;       ║
 ║                          ║       ║                                           ║
 ║ acquia_purge_base_path   ║(auto) ║ In some cases Drupal isn't served on the  ║
-║                          ║       ║ same URL as where its edited, which will  ║
+║                          ║       ║ same URL as where it's edited, which will ║
 ║                          ║       ║ cause different paths to be purged than   ║
 ║                          ║       ║ necessary.
 By overriding this setting,    ║
 ║                          ║       ║ Drupal's base_path() will no longer be    ║